kartik-v/yii2-icons/README.md

 5. [JQuery UI Icons](http://api.jqueryui.com/theming/icons/)

 ### Demo
-You can see a [demonstration here](http://demos.krajee.com/icons) on usage of these functions with documentation and examples.
+You can see a [demonstration here](http://demos.krajee.com/icons) on usage of this extension with documentation and examples.

 ## Installation